KPN-CISO/MISP-to-EIQ/README.md

 download the given MISP Event ID and send it to an EclecticIQ instance as a valid EclecticIQ JSON entity of the given type.

+We consider the code to be stable enough to use in production.
+While it is not possible to test for every combination of MISP objects & attributes, MISP-to-EIQ has been running in our production environment for longer periods without any significant problems/issues/crashes.

 For configuration options, refer to the README.md in the config/ directory.

 # Requirements